 Although gel manicure may give you the same effect as dip powder manicure, it also emits a strong odor.
 Unlike gel manicure, dip powder manicure does not require curing time under a UV lamp to harden.
 It dries quickly on its own.

 You don’t need to go to a nail salon to get a dip powder manicure.
-You can do it at home by following the instructions given below.
+So, how to remove dip powder nails at home?
+You can do so by following the instructions given below.

 How To Get Dip Powder Nails At Home: Step-By-Step Tutorial

-Before you start, get your equipment organized.
+Before you start with your nail art, get your equipment organized.
 Here are the things that you will need for doing Dip Powder Manicure at home:

 - Nail polish remover